-The FridgeAlertTM requires power for its internal logic circuits.
-Connect a 9-28 VDC power supply to the +Vin and Gnd terminals.
-A regulated power supply is recommended, such as a wall-mount AC-DC adapter.
-Verify that the adapter is rated for the operating current of the FridgeAlertTM (See Appendix D: Specifications for the current requirements.)
+WebRelay-10 Plus[TM] requires power for its internal logic circuits.
+Connect a 9-28VDC power supply to the Vin+ and Gnd terminals.
+Note that a regulated power supply is recommended, such as a wall-mount AC-DC adapter.
+Verify that the adapter is rated for the operating current of WebRelay-10 Plus[TM] (See Appendix H: Specifications for current requirements.)

-Multiple modules and other devices may be connected to a single power supply by connecting the power supply input terminals in parallel.
-The power supply must have an ample current rating to power all units connected.
+Multiple WebRelay-10 PlusTM units may be connected to a single power supply by connecting the power supply input terminals in parallel.
+The power supply must have a high enough current rating to power all units connected.
+(See Appendix H: Specifications for current requirements.)